CanonicalLtd/maas-docs/en/contributing.md

 ## Filenames

-The naming of files is based upon its location in the menu (see below).
-This makes it easier for the reader and the writer to build up a mental model of how everthing is structured.
+The naming of a file is based upon its location in the menu (see below).
+This makes it easier for the reader and the writer to build up a mental model of how everything is structured.

 For example, the file `installconfig-networking-dhcp.md` is found under 'Install & Configure' and then 'Networking'.